infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 />
 ```

-typographyContent attribute will follow the naming prefix when passed to a child but the disableEdit will remain the same name in all the childrens.
+typographyContent attribute will follow the naming prefix when passed to a child but the disableEdit will remain the same name in all the children.

-Here as a third parameter you can also pass all include attributes but they will not get prefixed:
+Here, as a third parameter, you can also pass all include attributes but they will not get prefixed:

 ```js
 <ImageEditor